jtlapp/fieldzoo/README.md

 ## License

-The platform and tooling is licensed under GPL-3.0, but some of the generically useful tools and libraries use the MIT license.
-Assume GPL-3.0 unless the tool or library includes a LICENSE file saying otherwise.
+The project is licensed under GPL-3.0, except for the generically useful libraries, which use the MIT license.
+These generic libraries are found in `utils/` and have their own LICENSE files.